aravindmunna/hello-world-react-and-typescript-book/2ComponentsInSeparateFiles.md

 Instead of returning the markup directly, we are returning the HelloWorld component and delegating the rendering of the markup to this new component.
 By having the markup in a separate component we can add `<HelloWorld />` multiple times and only have to change it in one place.
 We have a single point of truth for what the markup for Hello World should be and we can reuse it.

-One point to make is that a React component needs to have only one root element.
-If we were to add more markup or components here we would have to wrap it in a parent element.
-Example
+To use external components they have to be in scope, which is why we imported it.
+Another point to make is that a React component needs to have only one root element.
+If we were to add more markup or components here, we would have to wrap it in a parent element.

+Example:

 ```
 return (